 Tailgating can even happen within your employee population.
 Again, they may have simply forgot their badge to enter the workplace, or they may be trying to access restricted areas within your campus, like a data center, laboratory or pharmacy.

 In fact, many refer to tailgating as the “most common” security risk facing organizations today.
-We surveyed a group of security professionals across the nation to get their thoughts on tailgating.
-Click the button below to download the executive summary.
+We surveyed a group of ecurity end users and advisors across the nation to get their thoughts on tailgating.
+The infographic below gives a snapshot of the survey results.
+Click on the graphic to download the official "Trends in Tailgating Executive Summary."

 What Can Be Done to Mitigate Tailgating?